 Evans is a member of the National Press Club in Washington, D.C.
 For more than three decades he has covered strategic events worldwide, such as the Middle East Peace Conference in Madrid and the 43rd General Assembly of the United Nations’ specially convened session in Geneva.
 He most recently covered the International UN Conference on Afghanistan in The Hague, Netherlands, and the UN Durban Review Conference in Geneva, Switzerland.

 He serves as the Executive Director of The Corrie ten Boom Fellowship, as well as Chairman of the Board of the Corrie ten Boom Foundation in Ha’arlem, Holland, which operates the ten Boom Holocaust Museum.
 He also founded The Jerusalem Prayer Team with a reunified Jerusalem’s second mayor, Ehud Olmert.
 It is a direct outreach of the Corrie ten Boom Fellowship.
-He founded Churches United with Israel, Inc., the Middle East Media Group, the Evans Institute of Middle East Studies, The Jerusalem World News and TimeWorthy Books.
+He founded Churches United with Israel, Inc., the Middle East Media Group, the Evans Institute of Middle East Studies, The Jerusalem World News, TimeWorthy Books, and the Friends of Zion Heritage Center (Mike Evans Museum).

 Evans is a Christian Zionist who, with Prime Minister Menachem Begin, founded the present Christian Zionist movement.
 He was present at the National Prayer Breakfast in 1982 when a committed group of evangelicals formally pledged their allegiance to support of the nation of Israel.